richysix/bioinf-gen/README.md

 ![Test bubble plot.
 It shows bubbles of different sizes and colours plotted at random positions on the x and y axes.](test_data/test_bubble_cont.png "Test bubble plot")

 Or for categorical data.
-This example shows some of the possible options.
+This example also shows some of the possible options.
 ```
 ../bubble_plot.R --x_var Expt --y_var GO.ID \
 --fill_var log10p --size_var Enrichment \